SDS Update And Revision Services

 Finnish | English | French

-A Safety data sheet (SDS) is considered a “living” document in which the intrinsic hazard information, risk management measures, and regulatory requirements could be varied over the time.
+A safety data sheet (SDS) is considered as a “living” document in which the intrinsic hazard information, risk management measures, and regulatory requirements could be varied over time.
+It is a good practice to update SDS regularly, for example, every year or every two years.
+In cases where SDS updating is legally compulsory, the SDS must be updated without undue delay once it meets the criteria specified by the regulation.
 The SDS document needs to be updated frequently to:

 • ensure its full alignment with the current regulations